 The 2-wire serial interface is a slave only I2C compatible controller with a programmable address via an external pin (LSB).
 The interface provides access (read and write) to on chip registers.
 The registers will allow the display to be configured for its various video modes and associated clock parameters.
-Additional control settings include luminance control, image orientation and position, internal vs. external function selection, and various sensor settings.
+Additional control settings include luminance control, image orientation and position, internal vs. external function selection and various sensor settings.

 The RESETB pin provides an asynchronous hardware reset function.
 When this pin is set to zero the display will turn off and the internal registers will be reset to their default state.
 After this pin is released (set to VDD) bit DISPOFF in register DISPMODE must be set high in order for the display to turn-on.
-If unused, this pin, which is connected to a weak internal pull up resistor, may be left unconnected.
+If unused, this pin may be left unconnected.